ahmadSaeedGoda/chat-system/README.md

     Remember to register & login to grab the `token` and set its value in the Auth headers of subsequent requests to protected endpoints.<br>

 7. For Redis GUI client you can use `Redis Insight` as a good tool, works well on Linux/Ubuntu.
 Find your as per your respective platform though!<br> Or get savvy & jump right into the CLI mystical world!!

+## Monitoring
+* Visit `Grafana` on the configured address `http://localhost:3000/` via browser to stay on top of your game!
+* Choose a data-source from available ones (Prometheus, Loki) and play with it.
+* You can create your own dashboards or even connect to cloud for Grafana's generous free-plan.
+* You still can visit `Prometheus` without Grafana on its configured address `http://localhost:9090/` for raw metrics.
+* Few logs & events are logged on few levels, such as containers, but more are planned to be set soon.

 ## How to Test
 First ensure Cassandra DB server is up & running on your localhost.